2025 African Minifootball Cup: Draw

 The teams participating in the 2025 African Minifootball Cup were divided into 4 levels according to the WMF ranking and the teams’ results in the previous three participations in the tournament.
 The draw took place in the city of Derna, Libya on 15 December 2024, in the presence of all the presidents of the participating federations.
-Algeria withraw the tournament, it was replaced by Guinea.
+Algeria withdraw the tournament, it was replaced by Guinea.